Search element - Quick search bar

 • used immediately to feed the baby.

 Occasionally a mum might notice a change in the taste and smell of her breastmilk after it's been stored.
 This can be due to an enzyme called lipase (which naturally occurs in breastmilk) breaking down the fat in the milk as it would normally in a baby's stomach.
 It isn’t harmful but some babies may not like the taste.
-It doesn’t happen to many mums but if you find this happens with your breastmilk, it’s probably going to keep happening.
+This isn't all that common but if you find it happens with your breastmilk, it’s probably going to keep happening.

 The problem can be fixed by heating your EBM (not in the microwave) to 72'C for 2 minutes straight after expressing.
 This will stop the enzymes from working.
 Then cool it quickly by placing the container into a bowl or sink of ice and water.
-You will only lose some of the protective properties of the milk.
-This is better than having to throw it away.
+Some of the protective properties of breastmilk may be lost during this process but it's better than having to throw it away.
 Then store your milk as usual.

 References